AnswerDotAI/teleprint/DEV.md

 view recalls any prompt (prompts only: reaching back is a conversation rewind; old code has no honest re-run story).
 Both fill the composer, switch the mode to match, and show a `↻` status cell.
-A kind-matched submit rewinds first -- the target and everything after it leave the dialog (`remove_msgs`), the store (`Store.truncate`: line for cells, rowid for prompts, cross-session for resumed dialogs, n_cells rolled back), and the block model (`Compositor.remove_block`; ink in scrollback stays, the log is a log) -- then the normal run path appends the fresh turn.
+A kind-matched submit rewinds first -- the target and everything after it leave the dialog (`remove_msgs`) and the block model (`Compositor.remove_block`; ink in scrollback stays, the log is a log), and the save that follows writes the truncated dialog whole -- then the normal run path appends the fresh turn.
 A mismatched-kind submit or Esc disarms (truncating as a side effect of unrelated code would be a footgun).
 No dim, no orphan bookkeeping: the window shows the model as it now stands (Jeremy's call, overruling my dim-the-orphans lean -- dim means hidden, not deleted). `alt-up` keeps its existing force-history binding; retry lives on `alt-r`.
 Record surgery vs time travel: `e` edits in place with no re-run; `E`/`alt-r` rewind and re-run.

-**Directory-scoped sessions (classic behavior to restore; design confirmed 2026-07-23).**
-Classic ipyai scoped everything to the starting directory: `ipyai` in a dir opened that dir's session (a chooser when several existed) and restricted history to it.
-The storage for this already exists -- one shared db (`ipyai_*` tables inside the kernel's history.sqlite, same session numbers as IPython's `history` table), with `ipyai_sessions.cwd` annotating each session id with its directory.
-That single-db design was chosen exactly so scoping is a JOIN, not a second store.
-To build:

-- *Startup*: plain `ipyai` looks up `sessions(cwd=os.getcwd())`.
-None -> fresh session (as now).
-  One -> resume it.
-Several -> numbered chooser (the `--sessions` table: id, prompt count, last prompt preview); empty Enter picks the newest, `n` starts fresh. `-r N` and `--sessions` stay as the explicit forms; a `--new` flag forces fresh without a prompt.
-- *History scoping*: `History.refresh` gains the cwd JOIN --
-  `SELECT source_raw FROM history WHERE session IN (SELECT session FROM ipyai_sessions WHERE cwd = ?)
-ORDER BY session DESC, line DESC` -- so arrow-nav and ghost suggestions draw only on this directory's sessions (resumed or fresh alike; a fresh session's own lines arrive via add_local + refresh as now).
-Unannotated sessions (ipymini test runs, bare IPython) fall outside the JOIN, which also kills the junk-suggestion symptom (old `input()` test lines ghost-suggested in unrelated dirs).
-History is also mode-scoped: each composer mode navigates its own past -- code from the kernel's history table, prompt from ipyai_prompts, shell from the recorded `!` cells -- disjoint sources, all under the same cwd JOIN (see History.refresh).
-- *Settled*: the chooser is cwd-only (no other-directory escape hatch; `-r N` covers that rare case) and renders as an in-flow `over` transient at startup: it evaporates without inking.
+**Directory-scoped sessions (BUILT 2026-08, via session files; supersedes the sqlite-JOIN design of 2026-07-23).** Sessions live where they happen: one dialog `.ipynb` per session under the launch directory's `./.ipyai/sessions/`, so directory scoping is just the filesystem -- no shared db, no cwd JOIN.
+Plain `ipyai` always starts fresh; bare `-r` opens the chooser over this directory's files (digits choose, empty Enter picks the newest, `n` starts fresh), `-r PREFIX` resumes one by filename.
+History and ghost suggestions mine the same files, mode-scoped (code cells / prompts / shell cells per composer mode), so unrelated kernels' lines never leak in -- the junk-suggestion symptom died with the shared db.
+The chooser stays cwd-only and renders as an in-flow `over` transient at startup: it evaporates without inking.

 **Jobs work: superseded.** The per-command jobs machinery (and its planned %jobs/M-j additions) was replaced wholesale by the persistent shell -- see "Shell layer".
 Being built now.